-It is not clear why siponimod improved CDP-3 but had no effect on the T25FW and the MSWS-12.
-The results of the T25FW have been directionally consistent with the results of EDSS progression in other studies in progressive MS. ^{16,29,37} It is also uncertain whether the 6% absolute risk reduction conferred by siponimod in CDP-3 will translate into changes in clinical outcomes that are meaningful to patients.
+The FDA considered the 6% absolute risk reduction conferred by siponimod in CDP-3 in the primary endpoint analysis to be a modest treatment benefit.20 It is uncertain if this small change in disability progression will translate into changes in clinical outcomes that are meaningful to patients.
 The EXPAND trial did not evaluate many patient-reported outcomes, and quality of life measurements were conspicuously absent from the results.
 Patient advocacy groups expressed a strong interest in the systematic measurement of patient-reported outcomes in SPMS and the incorporation of such metrics into clinical trials and economic models.
 Measurements are desired in the domains of caregiver burden, costs (personal, familial, societal) of disability, mental health, cognition, vision, upper limb function, pain, fatigue, bowel/bladder issues, family relationships, and quality of life.
 Of note, the Accelerated Cure Project is working to develop, validate, and standardize a core set of patient-reported outcomes in MS across countries and cultures.

 Long-term safety data for siponimod are not yet available.
-New therapies frequently have important side effects discovered after FDA approval.38 The FDA prescribing information for fingolimod, another sphingosine-1-phosphate receptor modulator that was approved for relapsing MS, includes several warnings for serious adverse effects, which include progressive multifocal leukoencephalopathy (PML), posterior reversible encephalopathy syndrome, liver Injury, malignancies, and a severe increase in disability after discontinuation of fingolimod.39 These adverse events were not reported or did not occur disproportionately in siponimod-treated patients in the EXPAND trial, but the median exposure to siponimod was only 18 months.
+New therapies frequently have important side effects discovered after FDA approval.39 The FDA prescribing information for fingolimod, another sphingosine-1-phosphate receptor modulator that was approved for relapsing MS, includes several warnings for serious adverse effects, which include progressive multifocal leukoencephalopathy (PML), posterior reversible encephalopathy syndrome, liver Injury, malignancies, and a severe increase in disability after discontinuation of fingolimod.40 These adverse events were not reported or did not occur disproportionately in siponimod-treated patients in the EXPAND trial, but the median exposure to siponimod was only 18 months.
 Conversely, the median observation period in the core double blind trial period (21 months) may have been too short to see the full outcome benefit of treatment compared to placebo.
 Longer term data from an ongoing seven-year open-label extension of EXPAND may provide further evidence on the efficacy and safety of siponimod.